nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - **Mainstream OS**: Windows, Linux, Unix, OS-X
 - **Private contact detail**: A contact detail that is not meant to be shared with others
 - **Module**: An NUS module.
-It consists of Module coordinators, TAs and students.
+A module can have multiple classes, and students can enroll in modules.
 - **TA**: Teaching Assistant.
 One TA can teach multiple modules in multiple semesters with multiple classes for each module.
 - **Class**: Collection of students taught by one TA.
 One class is associated with one module, and one venue and time.